Ising formulations of many NP problems: Tree Problems

 \subsection{Steiner Trees}

-The Steiner tree problem is somewhat similar to the problem above: given our costs $c_{uv}$, we want to find a minimal spanning tree for a subset $U\subset V$ of the vertices, with no degree constraints.
-To do this, we use the same Hamiltonian as for the minimal spanning tree, except we add binary variables $y_v$ for $v\notin U$ which determine whether or not a node $U$ is included, and use the Hamiltonian $H=H_A+H_B$, where $H_A$ enforces constraints similarly to in the previous case: We then use $H_B$ from the previous model to determine the minimum weight tree.
+The NP-hard \cite{karp} Steiner tree problem is somewhat similar to the problem above: given our costs $c_{uv}$, we want to find a minimal spanning tree for a subset $U\subset V$ of the vertices (i.e., a tree such that the sum of $c_{uv}$s along all included edges is minimal).
+We no longer impose degree constraints; the problem turns out to be ``hard" already, as we now allow for the possibility of not including nodes which are not in $U$.

+To solve this by finding the ground state of an Ising model, we use the same Hamiltonian as for the minimal spanning tree, except we add binary variables $y_v$ for $v\notin U$ which determine whether or not a node $v$ is included in the tree.
+We use the Hamiltonian $H=H_A+H_B$, where $H_A$ enforces constraints similarly to in the previous case: We then use $H_B$ from the previous model to determine the minimum weight tree; the same constraints on $A/B$ apply.
+The number of spins is $|V|(\lfloor |V| +1\rfloor+4+2|E|)/2 + |E|$.